cypress-io/cypress/source/guides/getting-started/installing-and-running.md

 Cypress is a desktop application.
 This desktop application is the equivalent replacement of Selenium Server and must be running to test in Cypress.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "The desktop application manages your local projects.
-The actual testing will be done in a **browser**, not the desktop application"
+The desktop application manages your local projects.
+The actual testing will be done in a **browser**, not the desktop application
-}
-[/block]
+{% endnote %}

 The desktop application can be installed in the following operating systems: